CosasDePuma/CV/README.md

 ---
 Very simply.

 Having programmed a `bootloader`, just copy the binary file after the PDF header.
-This way, PDF readers will be able to handle the file in the usual way, **but so will computers or emulators!**
+This way, PDF readers will be able to handle the file in the usual way, **but so will computers and emulators!**

 ### 🏃 How can I run it?
 ---